Maximal volume entropy rigidity for $\mathsf{RCD}^*(-(N-1),N)$ spaces

 \subsection{The Hessian of $u$}

-Throughtout this section we maintain the assumption that $(X,d,m)$ is an $\RCDst(K,N)$ space with $K<0$ and $N\in (1,\infty)$.
-Let us recall that we denote the universal cover of $X$ by $(\tilde{X}, \tilde{d}, \tilde{m})$ and that by the results of \cite{MW}, $\tilde{X}$ is an $\RCDst(K,N)$-space.
-In this section we will compute the Hessian of the function $u:\tilde{X}\to\mathbb{R}$ constructed in Section \ref{sec-busemann-function}.
-The strategy and computations follow along the lines of \cite[Theorem 3.7]{Ket}, which in turn draws from \cite{Stu}, originally formulated in the language of Gamma Calculus.
+Throughout this section we maintain the assumption that $(X,d,m)$ is an $\RCDst(K,N)$ space with $K<0$ and $N\in (1,\infty)$.
+Let us recall that we denote the universal cover of $X$ by $(\tilde{X}, \tilde{d}, \tilde{m})$ and that $\tilde{X}$ is an $\RCDst(K,N)$-space \cite{MW}.
+In this section we will compute the Hessian of the Busemann-type function $u:\tilde{X}\to\mathbb{R}$ constructed in Section \ref{sec-busemann-function}.
+Throughout this section we reserve the notation $u$ for this function.
+The strategy and computations follow along the lines of \cite[Theorem 3.7]{Ket}, which in turn draws from \cite{Stu}, originally formulated in the language of $\Gamma$-Calculus.